apoorvkaushik/Assignments/README.md

     d) Surface area of the closed cylinder ( s = 2 * 3.14 * r * h + 2 * 3.14 * r2 )
     e) Volume of sphere ( v = 4/3 * 3.14 * r3 )

 Q4.
-If the three sides of a triangle are entered through the keyboard, write a program to check whether the triangle is isosceles, equilateral, scalene or right angled triangle.
+If the three angle of a triangle are entered through the keyboard, write a program to check whether the triangle is isosceles, equilateral, scalene or right angled triangle.

 Q5.
 A library charges a fine for every book returned late.
 For first 5 days the fine is 50 paise, for 6-10 days fine is one rupee and above 10 days fine is 5 rupees.
 If you return the book after 30 days your membership will be cancelled.
 Write a program to accept the number of days the member is late to return the book and display the fine or the appropriate message.